croquet/wordpress-webshowcase-plugin/readme.txt

 == Installation ==

-You need to obtain a Croquet API Key.
+You need to obtain a Croquet API Key, and update the value in the sidebar settings.
+Also, you need to specify the showcase name in period separated words.

 == Frequently Asked Questions ==